mariuspc/Power-BI-and-SQL-on-demand/README.md

 ![Synapse Studio](images/synapseStudio.JPG)

 **Step 3**: using the SQL on-demand engine, create a view over data stored in the underlying data lake.
 In this example, I am creating a view called vPopulation in a database called onDemandDB, exposing population data from a sample storage account.
-If you want to follow along, or get more details on how this is done, please refer to [this tutorial] (https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/query-single-csv-file)(make sure to run the setup script in the tutorial).
+If you want to follow along, or get more details on how this is done, please refer to [this tutorial](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/query-single-csv-file)(make sure to run the setup script in the tutorial).

 ![view population](images/vPopulation.JPG)